clara-maria-barth/web-and-mobile-accessibility/README.md

-# web-and-mobile-accessibility
+# Web and Mobile Accessibility

-Project to develop modern and accessible  Web content
+Project to develop modern and accessible web content.

 ## Requirements:

-python 3.x
+Python 3.x

-## python -m http.server 8000
+## Running a local server

-Start the local server from the src directory.
+Start the local server from the src directory with `python -m http.server 8000`
-Open http://localhost:8000/ to view it in the browser.
+Open `http://localhost:8000/` to view it in the browser.

-## Accessibility evaluation
+## Accessibility Evaluation

-to evaluate the web accessibility add the Extension WAVE Evaluation Tool to your Chrome browser.
+To evaluate the web accessibility add the Extension WAVE Evaluation Tool to your Chrome browser.